Skip to main content

 The regulation on the costs and charges for access to hydrogen networks and to amend the incentive regulation (“H2-NEV”) entered into force on 1 December 2021.
 A key element of the regulation is the definition of returns on equity for old and new installations for operators of hydrogen networks.
 These have been set at 9% for new installations and 7.73% for old installations.
 Both are valid until the end of 2027, which indicates that the H2-NEV, too, is intended to be a transitional regulation.
 Overall, the regulation covers a number of important issues and can be considered a starting point for the regulation of hydrogen networks in Germany.

-An amendment to the EnWG came into force in December 2023, which contains the first building block of the regulatory, antitrust and network planning basis for the development of a core hydrogen network.
-The core hydrogen network forms the basic framework of the future hydrogen infrastructure.
+An amendment to the EnWG came into force in December 2023, which contains the first building block of the regulatory, antitrust and network planning basis for the development of a hydrogen core network.
+The hydrogen core network forms the basic framework of the future hydrogen infrastructure.
 It will cover the requirements in accordance with the criteria defined in the Energy Industry Act and, in the first stage, will include important supra-regional hydrogen infrastructures that are to go into operation by 2032.
 The ONTRAS H2 start network of hydrogen is part of the core grid planning.

-Development of the core hydrogen network
+Development of the hydrogen core network

 The latest information is available on the FNB Gas website